-Gifts-in-Kind that provide services or consumables to a specific branch may be accepted by the Branch Manager on condition of approval by the Community Relations Department or the Community Engagement Committee.
+Gifts-in-Kind that provide services or consumables to a specific branch may be accepted. .
 Gifts of equipment, goods, or services that would constitute useful additions to the library are encouraged.
 Since proposed gifts-in-kind may place demands upon the library in terms of special requirements (e.g., electrical, space, humidity control, maintenance, etc.), it is essential that the Community Relations Department be notified in advance of all such potential donations.
-If it is determined that the library is able to accept the donation, all pertinent information (e.g. value, general description, and purposes for which it will be used) will be forwarded to the Community Engagement Committee for its acceptance.
 Obtaining valuation is the responsibility of the donor.
 Appraisal costs cannot be borne by the library.